gofore/angular-basic-training/angular-advanced-topics/README.md

 ---

-# Router - Fragments & Query Parameters
+# Fragments & Query Parameters
 - Fragments (`example.com#key=value`) and query parameters (`example.com?key=value`) are shared by all routes
-- Can be accessed just like path parameters:
+- Can be accessed like path parameters:

 ```typescript
 @Component({})